listonmascarenhas/the-cranfield-paradigm/README.txt

-The archive contains the following classes,DictionaryObject,IrwsAssignment,IndexObject,OutputQueryObject and the Stemmer class.
+The project contains the following classes,DictionaryObject,IrwsAssignment,IndexObject,OutputQueryObject and the Stemmer class.
 The main method is in IrwsAssignment and it contains two classes which extend thread.
 DictionaryObject,IndexObject and OutputQueryObject are objects which are used by IrwsAssignment.
 Part1 and Part2 are the two classes in IrwsAssignment.